algorandfoundation/algokit-react-frontend-template/CONTRIBUTING.md

 poetry run pytest -n auto
 ```

-This will regenerate the tests for default `starter` and `production` presets as well as default tests for `generators` available on the template.
+This will regenerate the tests for default `starter` and `production` presets.

 ## Development